Shenandoah (1965)

 As such this double sided storyline manages to mix action with some quite amusing scenes of light heartedness.
 As Charlie leads the family in saying grace there is barely a word of thanks, amusingly so, the same can be said for the weekly pilgrimage to chapel which Charlie goes out of a promise to his wife before she died.
 This light heartedness most certainly peps things up making you smile before then delivering the emotional side of the story in the second half.

 Much of why "Shenandoah" works is down to James Stewart, perfectly cast as the Anderson patriarch.
-Stewart is so believable as someone who has years of wisdom and who doesn't believe in fighting for something which isn't his battle.
-In that first half of the movie you get the light hearted side of Stewart, the easy going farmer with a glint in his eye with a mischievous side.
-Yet come the second half and Stewart finds the right level of rage and emotion as he and his family go in search of his son.
+Stewart has this air about him as a person which makes him believable as someone who has years of wisdom and who doesn't believe in fighting for something which isn't his battle.
+In that first half of the movie you get the light hearted side of Stewart, the easy going farmer with a glint in his eye and a mischievous side.
+Yet come the second half and Stewart finds the right level of rage and emotion as he and his family go in search of Boy.

 Whilst James Stewart makes "Shenandoah" such a mighty movie it does also have a rather impressive supporting cast with the likes of Doug McClure, Glenn Corbett, Patrick Wayne, Rosemary Forsyth, Phillip Alford, Katharine Ross, Jim McMullan, George Kennedy, Denver Pyle, Strother Martin and Harry Carey Jr. all appearing as either members of the Anderson family or as soldiers.